 As for who comes out on top, you'll have to watch the show, but host Bradley did tease: "One contestant I was really welling up over the fact they’d won the money.
 It was a very poignant moment.
 They ended up going home with a lot of money – it was great!”

-The first ever series of Beat The Chasers will be stripped across a week on ITV, airing nightly at 9PM between Monday 27th April to Friday 1 May.
+Beat The Chasers will be stripped across a week on ITV, airing nightly at 9PM from Sunday 3 January.